 One of America’s most popular dishes (and a tried-and-true Southern staple) is fried chicken.
 We coated ours with a seasoned flour mixture and then double-dipped it to create a crunchy, fluffy fried skin.
 The chicken comes out succulent and juicy, enveloped by a deliciously decadent coating.

 You’ll make your flour mix and shake it up.
 (That part is really fun!)
-Then, you will get to work.
 Pull out a few pieces of chicken and let them drain the excess buttermilk.